Debbie Sheringham

 Availability

-From January 2026, face-to-face appointments are now available on Tuesdays at the Tara Rokpa Trust, 15 Rosebery Cres, Edinburgh EH12 5JY
+From January 2026, face-to-face appointments are now available on Tuesdays in Edinburgh.

 About me and my therapy practice

-The core of my practice is grounded in empathy, genuineness, non-judgmentalism, and creativity.
-I aim to create a space for my clients where they will feel welcomed, safe, and able to bring their whole identity into the session, which in turn will cultivate the conditions required for growth, personal development, and healing.
+The heart of my practice is grounded in empathy, genuineness, non-judgmentalism, and creativity.
+I aim to provide a space for my clients where they will feel welcomed, safe, and able to bring their whole identity into the session, which in turn will cultivate the conditions required for a trusting therapeutic alliance.
+A place to explore the gift of self-nurturing, healing, and ultimately, thriving.

-My own self-care is also a priority.
+My own self-care is also priority.
 I work with my own therapist, engage in peer support, and attend monthly clinical supervision in line with BACP guidelines.
+This helps me to be the best I can be for my clients.

-Out of working hours, I have a few special interests; mid-century art & design, architecture, music, and yoga.
-I am a very willing companion to my feline friend who (full disclosure) may appear during our online sessions together.
-I recognise the importance of welcoming your pets into our sessions too.
+Out of working hours, I have a few special interests: mid-century art & design, architecture, music, and yoga.
+I am a very willing companion to my feline friend who (full disclosure) may make an appearance during our online sessions together.
+I welcome your pets into our sessions, please ask about bringing them along to in-person sessions.

 Practice description

-I offer both short and long-term therapy online and in person following a free initial 20-minute consultation.
+I offer both short and long-term therapy online and in person following a free initial 20-minute consultation by video.

 Each session is 50 minutes, on the same day and time every week, where possible.